 • Physical exams

 • Tumour marker tests: a blood test that is performed to look for substances produced by tumours.
-Some breast cancers, however, do not make these markers.
+Some breast cancer, however, do not make these markers

-• MRI: a specialized imaging machine that uses magnetic and radio waves to create detailed images of specific areas in the body.
+• CT scans: a 3D imaging machine that uses x-rays and computer technology to create detailed images of specific areas of the body

 Everyone reacts differently to treatment.
 For some people, certain treatments may work for long periods of time while other treatments may not work as well.
 If your cancer responds well to treatment your tests and scans may show:

-• Stable disease: this means that the cancer has stopped growing
+• Stable disease: this means that the cancer has stopped growing/spreading

-• Regression/response: this means that the cancer has decreased in size
+• Partial response/regression: this means that the cancer has decreased in size, but cancer is still visible on scans

 If your follow-up tests show evidence of progression, you and your oncologist will discuss what other treatments may be available to you.
-If you’re interested in exploring clinical trials, this may be a good opportunity to ask about what trials are available for your type of breast cancer.
+This is also a good time to ask whether a clinical trial might be suitable for you.

 6. Palliative care and symptom management

 Palliative care and pain management are a large aspect of living with metastatic breast cancer.
-Palliative care can be incorporated into your treatment plan at any point where you feel you need it.
-It can be used for more than end-of-life care – it can be used to improve your overall quality of life.
+Palliative care focuses on relieving symptoms and supporting your physical, emotional and spiritual well-being.
+It can be incorporated into your treatment plan at any point where you feel you need it and can be used to improve your overall quality of life, not just at the end-of-life.

-Palliative care can look different to each person and can be treated differently depending on your needs and where you live.
+Palliative care can look different to each person and can be treated differently depending on your needs.
+It is coordinated through each provincial and territorial health system meaning it may look different depending on where you live.
 In some cases, your medical oncologist may take on the role of prescribing and managing your palliative care treatment.
 In others, your family doctor may coordinate palliative measures or you may be referred to a palliative care specialist.
+Palliative teams may include nurses, counsellors or social workers who help you and your family manage symptoms and plan for future care.

 Treatments for palliative care can include easing physical symptoms such as pain, nausea, vomiting and shortness of breath.
-They can also address psychological symptoms such as fear, anxiety, and depression.
+They can also address the emotional aspects of a metastatic diagnosis such as fear, anxiety, or depression.
 A palliative care team may also help you access support for family or financial needs.

 7. Choosing to end treatment and transitioning to end-of-life care